Skip to Content

 Cons

-• The “biodegradable” netting doesn’t always break down as expected, and you may need to remove it manually before transplanting
+• The netting doesn’t always biodegrade as expected, which can restrict root growth and cause transplant shock if you don’t remove it manually

 2. Premier Sphagnum Peat Moss